fabric8-analytics/fabric8-analytics-data-model/README.md

 set -o history
 ```

-To deploy this on an OpenShift cluster, use the following command -
+To deploy this on an OpenShift cluster, use the following command:
 ```
 oc process -f data-model-importer-openshift-template.yaml -v AWS_BUCKET=<value> | oc create -f -
 ```